nushell/nushell.github.io/book/configuration.md

 let $config = ($config | upsert <field name> <field value>)
 ```

+By convention, this variable is defined in the `config.nu` file.

 ### Environment

-You can set environment variables for the duration of a Nushell session using [`let-env`](commands/let-env.html) calls inside the `config.nu` file.
+You can set environment variables for the duration of a Nushell session using [`let-env`](commands/let-env.html) calls inside the `env.nu` file.
 For example:

 ```
 let-env FOO = 'BAR'